-The Sacramento River East Levee (SREL) Contract 3 project includes the installation of levee improvements to meet embankment and foundation stability requirements along the SREL in the Pocket-Greenhaven neighborhood of Sacramento, California.
-Most of the levee improvements included in SREL Contract 3 were analyzed in the 2016 American River Watershed Common Features General Reevaluation Report (ARCF GRR) Environmental Impact Statement/Environmental Impact Report (EIS/EIR).
-This document is arranged as a Supplemental EIR (Part 1) and a Supplemental Environmental Assessment (SEA) (Part 2) to supplement the ARCF GRR Final EIS/EIR by addressing the environmental impacts from project modifications and design details developed after the ARCF GRR Final EIS/EIR was prepared.
-The Supplemental EIR is being prepared by the Central Valley Flood Protection Board (CVFPB) as the State lead agency under the California Environmental Quality Act (CEQA), and the Supplemental EA is being prepared by the U.S. Army Corps of Engineers (USACE) as the lead agency under the National Environmental Policy Act (NEPA).
+The Sacramento River East Levee (SREL) Contract 4 project includes the installation of levee improvements to meet embankment and foundation stability requirements along various sections of the SREL in Sacramento, California.
+Most levee improvements included in SREL Contract 4 were analyzed in the 2016 American River Watershed Common Features General Reevaluation Report (ARCF GRR) Environmental Impact Statement/Environmental Impact Report (EIS/EIR).
+This document is organized as follows: Part 1 is a Supplemental EIR, and Part 2 is a Supplemental Environmental Assessment (SEA), both of which supplement the ARCF GRR Final EIS/EIR by addressing the environmental impacts from project refinements and design details developed after the ARCF GRR Final EIS/EIR was prepared.
+The Supplemental EIR is being prepared by the Central Valley Flood Protection Board (CVFPB) as the State lead agency under the California Environmental Quality Act (CEQA), and the Supplemental EA is being prepared by the U.S. Army Corps of Engineers (USACE) as the Federal lead agency under the National Environmental Policy Act (NEPA).

 As described in more detail below, CEQA and NEPA requirements differ, including which project elements require additional environmental analyses and the definition of baselines used to evaluate impacts.
-For these reasons, the Supplemental EIR (Part 1) and Supplemental EA (Part 2) for SREL Contract 3 are independent analyses but combined in this document for clarity and completeness.
+For these reasons, the Supplemental EIR (Part 1) and Supplemental EA (Part 2) for SREL Contract 4 are combined in this document for clarity, completeness, and to better focus and facilitate State and Federal decision-making.

-In accordance with CEQA requirements, Part 1 of this document (the Supplemental EIR) analyzes the proposed project, which includes SREL Contract 3 project components at a greater level of design detail than was available in the ARCF GRR Final EIS/EIR, to support both CEQA lead and responsible agency decision-making.
-The impacts of the proposed project are compared to existing conditions (as of April 2021) to determine impact significance in this Supplemental EIR.
+In accordance with CEQA, Part 1 of this document (the Supplemental EIR) analyzes the entirety of the proposed project, which includes SREL Contract 4 project components, at a greater level of design detail than was available in the ARCF GRR Final EIS/EIR.
+The proposed project impacts are compared to existing conditions (as of January 2022) to determine impact significance.

-In accordance with NEPA, Part 2 of this document (the Supplemental EA) analyzed the Proposed Action including only those elements of the SREL Contract 3 project which were not previously analyzed in the ARCF GRR Final EIS/EIR and Supplemental EA/EIR documents already prepared for the SREL Contract 1 and Contract 2 projects.
-Because these prior documents addressed the installation of cutoff walls, staging areas, haul routes, borrow sites, and potential spoils disposal areas, these project elements are already authorized for construction, have been considered for their full environmental impacts, and are considered to be part of the NEPA No Action Alternative.
-The impacts of the Proposed Action are compared to the No Action Alternative to determine impact significance in this Supplemental EA.
-For NEPA purposes, the Proposed Action includes changes to the project that have not previously been analyzed and authorized: (1) utility improvements at Sump 70, including replacing pipes that run through the existing levee, (2) year-round closure of public parks identified as staging areas, (3) one additional levee access point and haul route, (4) five additional staging areas, and (6) a soil stabilization cap.
+In accordance with NEPA, Part 2 of this document (the Supplemental EA) analyzes the Proposed Action as only the SREL Contract 4 project components not previously analyzed in the ARCF GRR Final EIS/EIR or its supplemental documents (including but not limited to): (1) a cutoff wall and (2) seepage/stability berms near the community of Freeport.
+The prior NEPA documents already addressed the installation of cutoff walls, levee raising areas, utility remediation sites, staging areas, haul routes, borrow sites, and potential spoils disposal areas.
+These project components have already been authorized for construction, analyzed for their full environmental impacts, and therefore are considered to be part of the NEPA No Action Alternative.
+The impacts of the Proposed Action are compared to the No Action Alternative to determine impact significance in the Supplemental EA presented in Part 2.

-CVFPB will release the Draft Supplemental EIR for public and agency review in accordance with CEQA requirements.
-USACE will release the Draft Supplemental EA for public and agency review concurrently with the Draft Supplemental EIR.
-After the review period closes, CVFPB and USACE will consider the comments received and prepare responses.
-These comments and responses, along with any modifications, will be incorporated into a Final Supplemental EIR and a Final Supplemental EA with a Finding of No Significant Impact to meet NEPA requirements for the SREL Contract 3 project.
+CVFPB released this Draft Supplemental EIR for public and agency review in accordance with CEQA requirements.
+USACE released the Draft Supplemental EA for public and agency review concurrently with the Draft Supplemental EIR.
+After the review period closed, CVFPB and USACE considered the comments received and prepared responses.
+These comments and responses, along with any modifications, were incorporated into a Final Supplemental EIR and a Draft Final Supplemental EA and USACE will decide whether the Project qualifies for a Finding of No Significant Impact to meet NEPA requirements for the SREL Contract 4 project.